Lesson Plan - Get It!

 - Why might this area have been valuable to growing civilizations?

 This lake has provided a constant salt supply since Greek and Roman times.

 For centuries, the salt trade was the primary economic activity in this region and is a major reason Greeks and Romans alike eventually sought to control the entire supply.

-Natural gas is a fossil fuel which releases 50% to 60% less emissions when burned in a power plant than other fossil fuels such as coal.
+Natural gas is a fossil fuel that releases 50% to 60% less emissions when burned in a power plant than other fossil fuels such as coal.
 Knowing this, it is much easier for companies to sell natural gas as a better alternative to oil and coal.

-Continue on to the Got It? section to learn what the Mediterranean Sea had to do with the creation of this fuel of the future.
+Continue to the Got It? section to learn what the Mediterranean Sea had to do with the creation of this fuel of the future.